-An order is an authorizing statement from a regulated health professional with prescribing authority, permitting registrants to perform a procedure, treatment, or intervention that falls within the scope of practice of the profession.
-An order may also be called a requisition, protocol, medical directive, or treatment plan.
+An order is an authorizing statement from a regulated health professional with prescribing authority, permitting members to perform a procedure, treatment or intervention that falls within a member's scope of practice.
+An order may also be called a requisition or treatment plan.

-Registrants must ensure that the appropriate order is in place prior to performing every procedure, treatment, or intervention.
+Members must ensure that the appropriate order is in place prior to performing a procedure, treatment or intervention.